 Addiction and dependence are two specific conditions resulting from opioid abuse.
-Opioid addiction causes different signs and symptoms than physical dependence, and each medical condition requires different approaches to treatment.
-While these two conditions are independent of one another, it is possible – and even common – for people to suffer from both addiction and physical dependence after sustained substance abuse.
-Because of this close association between the two, people often view the two conditions as being the same.
+Opioid addiction causes different signs and symptoms than physical dependence, and each medical condition requires different treatment approaches.
+While these two conditions are independent of one another, it is possible – and even common – for people to suffer from addiction and physical dependence after sustained substance abuse.
+Because of this close association between the two, people often view the two conditions as the same.

 The human body is dynamic – it responds and adapts to the environment, including the air, food, and sunlight it encounters.
 The human body also responds to the effects of chemicals, such as pharmaceuticals and painkillers.
-Humans take medicine because the primary action of the drug changes the body or brain in a beneficial way.
-Doctors prescribe morphine, OxyContin, and other opioids because these drugs change the way the brain perceives pain.
-Opioids also act on the brain to create a pleasant sense of euphoria that makes this drug attractive for recreational use and emotional relief.
+Humans take medicine because the drug’s primary beneficially changes the body or brain way.
+Doctors prescribe morphine, OxyContin, and other opioids because they change the way the brain perceives pain.
+Opioids also act on the brain to create a pleasant euphoria that makes this drug attractive for recreational use and emotional relief.

-Aside from making those primary, perceived beneficial changes in the brain, opioids make subsequent changes in the brain and body.
+Aside from making that primary, perceived beneficial changes in the brain, opioids make subsequent brain and body changes.
 These drugs make slight neurological changes that affect decision-making and other brain processes.
-Opioids also stiffen smooth muscle groups, including the muscles lining the intestines, skin and even in the pupil of the eye.
+Opioids also stiffen smooth muscle groups, including the muscles lining the intestines, skin, and even in the eye’s pupil.

 Physical Dependence on Opioids

-Opioids and other substances also have a toxic effect that your body deals with by changing its own chemistry.
-With continued use, especially at high doses common with substance abuse, your body acclimates to the high toxicity by making significant and more long-lasting adjustments in chemistry.
+Opioids and other substances also have a toxic effect on your body by changing its own chemistry.
+With continued use, especially at high doses common with substance abuse, your body acclimates to the high toxicity by making significant and more long-lasting chemistry adjustments.